cucapra/polyphemus/README.md

 Makefiles
 ---------

 Larger projects that use multiple sources and need them to linked in a particular fashion should use the `make` configuration option.
-With this option, buildbot will run the provided Makefile instead of running its own commands and assume that the artifact is built when the command terminates successfully.
+With this option, Polyphemus will run the provided Makefile instead of running its own commands and assume that the artifact is built when the command terminates successfully.

-For estimation, buildbot supplies flags for `sds++` using the `SDSFLAGS` variable.
+For estimation, Polyphemus supplies flags for `sds++` using the `SDSFLAGS` variable.
 In your Makefile, make sure that you pass in this option when building hardware targets:

 ```make
 %.o: %.c
     sds++ $(SDSFLAGS) $< -o $@
 ```
-For configurations provided above, buildbot also relies on following variables, `ESTIMATE`, `DIRECTIVES`.
+For configurations provided above, Polyphemus also relies on following variables, `ESTIMATE`, `DIRECTIVES`.
 Make sure these variables behave according to the configuration description in your makefile.

 [curl]: https://curl.haxx.se